Carnival glass: Patterns

 Example of a green Northwood Wishbone bowl.

-Carnival glass was produced in large quantities in the US by the Fenton, Northwood, Imperial, Millersburg, Westmoreland (also began producing in 1908), Dugan/Diamond, Cambridge, and U.S. Glass, as well as many smaller manufacturers.
-Competition became so fierce that new patterns were continually being developed, so each company ended up making a wide range of patterns of most types adding up to a panoply of choice.
-By selling sample pieces to carnival fair operators, it was hoped that a winner would then go on to purchase further items in the same or a similar pattern.
-Pressed glass 'blancs' were brought in and iridized by third parties as well.
+Carnival glass was produced in large quantities in the US by the Fenton, Northwood, Imperial, Millersburg, Westmoreland, Dugan/Diamond, Cambridge, and U.S. Glass, as well as many smaller manufacturers.
+Pressed glass "blanks" were also purchased by third parties who applied the iridescent finish.
+Competition between companies lead to the continual development new patterns.
+By selling sample pieces to carnival fair operators, it was hoped that a winner would purchase other items in the same or a similar pattern.

-Different and in many cases highly distinctive carnival glass patterns were designed and made by non-US makers, most notably by Crown Crystal of Australia, now famed for their depiction of that continent's distinctive fauna and flora in their glass.
-Sowerby (England) are notable for their use of swan, hen and dolphin figural pieces in carnival finish as well as pieces which have figural parts such as bird figured legs.
-There is even a figural boat.
-Of their non-figural production, the strong, bold and easily recognizable 'African Shield', 'King James' and 'Drape' patterns provided a good canvas for shimmering carnival colours.
+Crown Crystal of Australia designed carnival glass with patterns of local flora and fauna.
+Sowerby from England is known for producing figurines in the carnival finish, such as swans, hens, dolphins, and even a boat.
+They also created the 'African Shield', 'King James' and 'Drape' patterns of glassware.

-German production of carnival was dominated by the Brockwitz glassworks, with mainly geometric patterns which take their cues from cut glass.
+The Brockwitz glassworks of Germany produced geometric patterns inspired by cut glass.
 Other major European makers included Inwald (Czechoslovakia), Eda glasbruk (Sweden) and Riihimäki (Finland).
-These again produced cut glass styles and simple geometrics with a few floral patterns.
-However, the most distinctive continental European patterns are probably the similarly styled 'Classic Arts' & 'Egyptian Queen', produced by the Czech Rindskopf works, sporting stained bands of figures over a very simple geometric form in a very even marigold.
+These also produced cut glass styles and simple geometrics with a few floral patterns.
+The Czech Rindskopf produced the 'Classic Arts' and 'Egyptian Queen' patterns, notable for sporting stained bands of figures over a simple geometric forms in an even marigold.

-In other parts of the world most notable are the Argentinian Cristalerias Rigolleau for their innovative and highly distinctive ash trays and Cristalerias Piccardo for their highly desirable 'Jewelled Peacock Tail' vase.
-Finally, the Indian Jain company should not go unmentioned, notable for their distinctive elephant, fish and hand figural sections incorporated into the body of trumpet shaped vases and for their desirable and highly complex goddess vases.
+Other global manufacturers include the Argentinian Cristalerias Rigolleau, known for their ash trays and Cristalerias Piccardo, which produced the 'Jewelled Peacock Tail' vase.
+The Indian Jain company is known for their elephant, fish and hand figurine sections incorporated into the body of trumpet shaped vases and complex goddess vases.

 Collectibles market

-Carnival glass is highly collectible.
-Prices vary widely, with some pieces worth very little, while other, rare items command thousands of dollars.
-Examples of carnival glass can be easily found in antique stores and eBay.
+Carnival glass is collectible.
+Prices vary widely, ranging from a few dollars to thousands.
+Examples of carnival glass can be found in antique stores and eBay.

 Identification of carnival glass is frequently difficult.
-Many manufacturers did not include a maker's mark on their product, and some did for only part of the time they produced the glass.
+Many manufacturers did not include a maker's mark on their product, while others did so for only part of the time they produced the glass.
 Identifying carnival glass involves matching patterns, colours, sheen, edges, thickness, and other factors from old manufacturer's trade catalogs, other known examples, or other reference material.
-Since many manufacturers produced close copies of their rivals' popular patterns, carnival glass identification can be challenging even for an expert.
+Since many manufacturers produced close copies of their rivals' popular patterns, carnival glass identification can be challenging.